bagaking/ccmodel/README.md

 unavailable, and quota or session collection errors are reported in `error` without changing the top-level shape.
 The example uses `<home>` as a placeholder for the user's home directory.

+`sessions` is optional and is collected only for JSON output.
+When present, it contains recent local session summaries from Claude Code project logs and Codex session logs.
+Each source is sampled independently, currently up to three recent entries.
+Session summaries are not privacy-scrubbed: they may include workspace paths, git branches, CLI versions, model names, origins, timestamps, durations, and the first user message as `entry`.
+Treat `current --json` as a local status contract, not a redacted telemetry format.

 ### Proxy execution